 Saundra K. Schneider

 Feel free to contact the ICPSR Summer Program directly.

-The African Social Research Initiative (ASRI) at the University of Michigan seeks applications for up to four visiting scholars to attend courses in social science research methods and analysis at the University of Michigan during the months of June-August, 2014.
-The program is open to academic researchers who are enrolled in or have completed Ph.D. programs in the social sciences and who are from, or reside in, one or more of the following countries: Ghana, Kenya, Liberia, South Africa, and Uganda.
-Detailed information is now available.
+The University of Michigan African Social Research Initiative (ASRI) seeks applications for up to four visiting scholars to attend courses at the 2015 ICPSR Summer Program.
+The program is open to academic researchers who are enrolled in or have completed PhD programs in the social sciences and who are from, or reside in, one or more of the following countries: Ghana, Kenya, Liberia, South Africa, and Uganda.

 The 2015 ASRI Summer Scholars Program application is available here.

 The application deadline is March 6, 2015.

 You can view our schedule of 3- to 5-day workshops here.

 ICPSR Announces New Summer Program Director

 ICPSR is pleased to announce that Saundra Schneider will join ICPSR as the next Director of the Summer Program starting in August 2014.
 Schneider succeeds Interim Director John Garcia, who has served in that position since January 2014.
 Schneider is a long-time Summer Program instructor and has been teaching Regression Analysis I, one of the mainstay courses in the Program, since 1990.
 She is Professor of Political Science at Michigan State University.
 Her main research areas are public policy and state politics, with particular emphases on social welfare, governmental response to disasters, spending priorities across program areas, and public opinion toward federalism. more